What biochemical blood test is normal? table. Normal cholesterol value in women

 • liver and kidneys;

-In the case of a decrease in glucose, to the above reasons, you can add:
+In the case of low glucose, you can add to the above reasons:

 • oncology;